 - promotion of safety and security in SGR properties

 - collection and use of the physical location of your mobile device for security purposes and to provide you with alerts, notifications and other information related to our products or services

-- obtaining a credit report or other information from a credit reporting agency or financial services provider to assess an application for a cheque cashing facility which may be extended or offered to you; and
+- obtaining a credit report or other information from a credit reporting agency or financial services provider to assess an application for a gaming or credit related service made by you; and

 - complying with obligations that we may have under laws that apply to our business or to meet reasonable requests from regulatory bodies which regulate our business, such as preparing player activity statements and monitoring the responsible provision of gambling services in our casinos, including the exclusion of patrons from our casinos.

 3.4 - Marketing

 SGR may collect and use personal information to promote and market a related third party’s or our own products and services, promotions and upcoming events (including for example by way of direct mail, telemarketing, targeted digital advertising, SMS, MMS messages, and notifications and alerts to your mobile device).